Month: October 2010

 The enormous mortgage-bond scandal

 Felix Salmon has found an interesting document in the financial crisis inquiry hearings.
 It seems the banks not only knew that the loans they were selling to investors generally failed to meet underwriting standards, they were so careless as to have documents lying around saying so in plain English.
-Seems like they were a bank …
+Seems like they were a bank of morons.
+When I was involved in criminal conspiracies, none of us would write in …